CosmosInnovation/react-template-app/README.md

 git commit -m "Add steps on how to use the app"

 ## Steps:
-- gh repo clone CosmosInnovation/react-template-app or your preferred method to get the repository
+- gh repo clone [LINK] or your preferred method to get the repository
 - cd /react-template-app
 - npm install
 - npm run dev